 Source: Original concept sketch

 Mos Eisley Cantina (exterior)

 Accessibility: Very easy; highland terrain; paved roads; parking area (34.320475, 7.939072) directly at the site.

 Modern Chebika (alternately: Sebikha, Shabikah, As-Sabikah) is a sparsely populated mountain oasis village located in the Tozeur Governorate directly along the P16 highway approximately 53 km northwest of Tozeur city, the provincial capital.
 The modern village, engulfed by a large palmeraie to the east, was established in the aftermath of intense flooding in 1969 caused by 22 days of torrential rainfall throughout southern Tunisia.
-The catastrophic weather event, which reportedly killed 400 people, overflowed wadis in the region, forcing extensive property damage.
+The catastrophic weather event, which reportedly killed more than 500 people, overflowed wadis in the region, forcing extensive property damage.
 Many settlements were left abandoned, to include ancient Chebika.

 Fortified as the Roman outpost Ad Speculum (Latin: “from the mirror”), ancient Chebika, perched on a rock platform at the foot of Jebel el-Negueb less than 500 meters northeast of the modern village, was utilized as a mountain stronghold in the arid Djerid region from which to send signals by mirror to track caravans traveling to/from Tozeur.
 In the post-Roman era, the settlement was converted into an Amazigh mountain refuge alternately known as Ksar el-Shams (Arabic: “castle of the sun”) due to its openly exposed position.
 Remains of narrow streets and brick and mud structures blend the ancient village into the surrounding jagged peaks on all sides (except to the south).
 A steep ravine filled with date palms injects contrasting greenery to the east/southeast.